ww44ss/ww44ss.github.io/about/index.md

 For most of my industrial career I worked at Intel Corporation, where I held a wide variety of technical, management, and leadership positions.
 Experience included: wafer-processing technology development, supplier management, product-development, data center and computing technology development, industry-consortium leadership, security and encryption technology development, and secure product-development lifecycle management.

 ### Education
-I completed a Ph.D in Physics at US Berkeley and did postdoctoral research at the Ecole Polytechnique Fédérale de Lausanne (Switzerland) and at Caltech.
+I completed a Ph.D in Physics at UC Berkeley and did postdoctoral research at the Ecole Polytechnique Fédérale de Lausanne (Switzerland) and Caltech before joining Intel.